jekrch/eurovision-ranker/README.md

 <img width="300" alt="Sorter" src="https://github.com/user-attachments/assets/3dd55f26-cbcb-4df4-a7b9-710822f6b57d" />

-Eurovision Ranker includes a sorter, which generates a ranking from a user's pairwise preferences.
-Other sorters exist, but this one allows expanded flexibility:
+Eurovision Ranker includes a sorter that builds a ranking from a user's pairwise preferences.
+Other sorters exist, but this one adds extra flexibility:

-*   **Pick Any Mix:** Select any group of contestants you want to compare, regardless of the year they competed.
+- **Pick any mix:** Select any group of contestants to compare, regardless of the year they competed.
-*   **Review and Undo:** Use back button to review your previous choices and fix any mistakes!
+- **Review and undo:** Step back through your previous choices to review and fix any mistakes.

-This lets you create rankings that accurately reflect your preferences in a quick and simple way.
+This makes it quick to produce a ranking that reflects your actual preferences.

 ## Ranking Analysis